leggedrobotics/rsl_rl/README.md

 # RSL RL

-Fast and simple implementation of RL algorithms, designed to run fully on GPU.
+A fast and simple implementation of RL algorithms, designed to run fully on GPU.
-This code is an evolution of `rl-pytorch` provided with NVIDIA's Isaac GYM.
+This code is an evolution of `rl-pytorch` provided with NVIDIA's Isaac Gym.

 Environment repositories using the framework: